mattias-p/zonemaster/docs/specifications/tests/Methods.md

 ## Method 3: In-zone name servers

-Obtain the authoritative name servers (NS) for the given zone (child zone) as defined in the zone itself.
+Obtain the names of the authoritative name servers for the given zone (child zone) as defined in the NS records in the zone itself.

 1. Obtain name server addresses using Method 4.
 2. Send an NS query for the given zone to all obtained name server addresses.
 3. Ignore response unless AA flag is set.
-4. Record all the unique NS records in the answer sections of the responses in step 2.
+4. Collect all the unique NS records in the answer sections of the responses.
-5. Return all name server names (RDATA) of the NS from step 3.
+5. Return all name server names from the NS records.

 ## Method 4: Delegation name server addresses